PoloOnTheGo/JATOS_docs_v3/pages/Expose-your-local-JATOS.md

 ---
 title: Expose your local JATOS
-keywords: installation, internet, online, ngrok, serveo, localhost.run, tunnel
+keywords: installation, internet, online, ngrok, localhost.run, tunnel
 tags:
 summary:
 sidebar: mydoc_sidebar
 permalink: Expose-your-local-JATOS.html
 folder:
 toc: true
-last_updated: 28 Aug 2019
+last_updated: 25 Jun 2021
 ---

 ## Introduction

 This page is about how to expose your locally installed JATOS to the Internet.
 That means using your personal computer as a server.
 If you want to know a bit more about the background, I recommend reading [Tunnelling services for exposing localhost to the web](https://www.chenhuijing.com/blog/tunnelling-services-for-exposing-localhost-to-the-web).
 There are several tunneling services and some of those are free or have at least a free offer.
-Here we concentrate on _Serveo_, _ngrok_, and _localhost.run_.
-All three are working fine.
+Here we concentrate on _ngrok_ and _localhost.run_.
+Both are working fine.
 Just pick one.
 If you have **Windows** and don't know SSH, _ngrok_ will suit you best since it has an installer.

 But first some general advice:
 * This way to bring JATOS online is the easiest to use - but also the **least reliable** one.
 Your local computer is prone to accidents (e.g. unplugged power cable, interrupted Internet).
 If you need a more dependable JATOS look at [Bring your JATOS online](Bring-your-JATOS-online.html).